Anti-social behaviour and breaches of contract

 - If you decide you are happy for your tenant to keep a pet, add a clause to their tenancy agreement which contains all the things you have agreed on.

-- If you are adamant you do not want them to keep a pet our tenants wanting to keep a pet page contains suggestions about ways they can still easily interact with pets and other animals on a regular basis.
+If you do not want them to keep a pet our tenants wanting to keep a pet page contains suggestions about ways they can still easily interact with pets and other animals on a regular basis.

 Denying access to the property